Skip to content

 What types of training are eligible for funding?

-Under the Authority’s legislation, training must be provided by an RTO.
+Under the Authority’s legislation, training must be provided by a Registered Training Organisation orRTO.
 Training may be accredited or non-accredited.
-Online training, RPL or any training not delivered in real time is not eligible.
+Online self-directed training, RPL or any training not delivered in real time is ineligible to receive training rebates.
 Only face-to-face training hours are eligible for the calculation rebates.
-Training funded by other sources (e.g. Skills Canberra) are ineligible for funding from the Authority.
+Training funded by other sources (i.e. delivered by an organisation that is not an RTO)) are ineligible for funding from the Authority.

 Who is eligible for funding?